its-lab/MoniTutor/README.md

 ![monitutor_arch](https://cloud.githubusercontent.com/assets/13717492/20060036/870647cc-a4f9-11e6-8015-d327b90a4ce5.png)

 ## Getting started

 The prefered Linux distribution for this project is Debian.
 All packages are installed from the official Debian repositories.
 For distributions other than Debian, packages may also be available.
 Please contact your distribution packagers.

+### Running MoniTutor with docker
+To get MoniTutor up and running easily, you might want to check out [our docker images](http://github.com/its-lab/MoniTutor-docker).
+Skip to [the client setup](https://github.com/its-lab/MoniTutor#setting-up-the-monitutor-client) once the application is running.

 ### Installing the Base System